 1. Plastic container for water, cereals and liquids.

-2. From the plastic bottle, you can build a heat-insulating wall, a house, a greenhouse, and other structures.
+2. From plastic bottles you can build a thermal insulation wall, house, greenhouse and other structures.

 3. The bottom of the bottle can be cut off and used as a watering can.

-4. Cut off the neck of a plastic bottle and use it as a pot for flowers, seedlings.
+4. Cut off the neck of a plastic bottle and use it as a pot for flowers or seedlings.

-5. The plastic bottle can be a fishing net float.
+5. A plastic bottle can be a fishing net float.

-7. Plastic from a bottle can be used as "glass" and make a translucent window.
+7. Plastic from a bottle can be used as “glass” to make a translucent window.

 8. A plastic bottle makes an excellent washstand.

-9. The cut plastic bottle can become a scoop for bulk products and materials.
+9. A cut plastic bottle can become a scoop for bulk products and materials.

-10. If you cut off a part of a plastic bottle, it will turn into a mug, container (plate) for food, a vase or a universal container.
+10. If you cut off part of a plastic bottle, it will turn into a mug, container (plate) for food, vase or universal container.

-11. From a large number of plastic bottles, you can build a raft, simple and reliable, quick to manufacture, or even an entire island.
+11. From a large number of plastic bottles you can build a raft, simple and reliable, quick to make, or even an entire island.

-12. You can also make a life buoy or life jacket out of bottles.
+12. You can also make a lifebuoy or life jacket from bottles.

-13. If you cut off the bottom of a plastic bottle and attach a handle, you get a wonderful mouthpiece.
+13. If you cut off the bottom of a plastic bottle and attach a handle, you will get a wonderful megaphone.

 14. The bottle can be a hot water bottle.